China Institutes of Contemporary International Relations: Institutional and personnel ties

 CICIR is affiliated primarily with the Ministry of State Security, though domestic Chinese media rarely acknowledge this fact.
+According to Roger Faligot, "CICIR is one of the rare examples anywhere in the world of a think-tank presenting itself as 100 per cent academic, but having become 100 per cent integrated into the intelligence service."

-In 1983, CICIR was placed under the bureaucratic management of the newly-created Ministry of State Security (MSS).
+In 1983, CICIR was placed under the bureaucratic management of the newly created Ministry of State Security (MSS).
 In 1999, it was again placed under the CCP Central Committee, maintaining strong organizational ties to the MSS and Foreign Affairs Leading Group.
-In 2009, an article in the CCP journal Liaowang, published by Xinhua, called CICR "subordinate" to the MSS.
+In 2009, an article in the CCP journal Liaowang, published by Xinhua, called CICIR "subordinate" to the MSS.
 Hong Kong media have disputed its precise institutional position—whether it is actually the intelligence research arm of the MSS—or whether it merely provides "intelligence research and analysis" for the agency.

 Given, however, that the Foreign Affairs Leading Group is its principal customer, and it is largely funded by the MSS, it can be called a "Soviet-style intelligence organ."

 In 2003, CICIR changed its name from the China Institute of International Relations to the China Institutes of International Relations.

 A number of cases have been reported of CICIR researchers traveling abroad to collect intelligence for reporting back to the MSS.
 Geng Huichang, the Minister of State Security from 2007 to 2016, served as the president of CICIR from 1990 to 1993.
 According to David Shambaugh, CICIR's leadership "all share lengthy and shadowy careers in the intelligence services."